 1. Conduct a diversity audit

 Using tailored assessments, diagnostics, and analyses helps you to better understand the demographics of your employees and target potential areas for improvement.
-This will allow you to re-think policies, discuss new strategies, and tweak your approach.
-Instead of guessing which areas need to be improved, your DEI strategy will be backed by numbers.
+Therefore, this will allow you to re-think policies, discuss new strategies, and tweak your approach.
+So, instead of guessing which areas need to be improved, your DEI strategy will be backed by numbers.

 2. Establish goals

 Once you’ve pinpointed the areas of improvement, you need to create achievable goals to address them.
-Involve employees and other stakeholders in the goal-setting process.
+So, involve employees and other stakeholders in the goal-setting process.
 This ensures the goals you set are aligned with the organization’s values (and are achievable).

 Some examples of actionable diversity goals include: